The only sure-fire way to prevent lost luggage when you fly is to never check it in the first place.

 But when you check luggage, it doesn’t just miraculously appear in your flight’s baggage hold, once it leaves your hands.

-It travels through routing conveyors, tracking systems, holding bins, loading carts, and myriad temporary locations – not to mention TSA check points - on its way to your plane, where the slip of an eye or hand can send it spiraling off to destinations unknown.
+It travels through routing conveyors, tracking systems, holding bins, loading carts, and myriad temporary locations [not to mention security check points] on its way to your plane, where the slip of an eye or hand can send it spiraling off to destinations unknown.

-Another way to lessen your chances for lost luggage is to make it a rule to always take direct non-stop flights, rather than connecting flights.
-This will greatly reduce the odds of your luggage - gone missing.
+Another proven way to prevent lost luggage is to take direct non-stop flights, rather than connecting flights.
+This will greatly reduce the chance that your luggage goes missing.

 The primary reason airline travel luggage fails